daviemania/gemini-for-wp-free/README.md

 # Gemini for WordPress (Beta)

-A CLI-based environment for interacting with and managing a WordPress site using AI-powered tools and a custom Media Control Protocol (MCP).
+A CLI-based environment for interacting with and managing a WordPress site using AI-powered tools and a custom Model Context Protocol (MCP).

 ## Overview